openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 Note: it is not possible to request sub-claims (for example the `country` subclaim of the `address` claim) using mechanisms from OpenID Connect Core or this document.

-RPs can use the `essential` field as defined in section 5.5.1 of the OpenID Connect specification [@!OpenID].
+RPs can use the `essential` field as defined in section 5.5.1 of the OpenID Connect specification [@!OpenIDConnect].
 The following example shows this for the family and given names.

 <{{examples/request/essential.json}}